nkululeko111/codetribe-javascript-refresher/README.md

 fundamentals of javascript

-avascript Bootcamp Refresher Tasks – 1
+javascript Bootcamp Refresher Tasks – 1
 Instructions:
 • Create .js files for each section and write your code for each section in the respective file.
 E.g